macicco/pysat/source/tutorial.rst

    return mean_val

 This code works for 1D, 2D, and 3D datasets, regardless of instrument platform, with only some minor changes from the initial VEFI specific code.
-In-situ measurements, remote profiles, and remote images, covered.
+In-situ measurements, remote profiles, and remote images.
 It is true the nested if statements aren't the most elegant.
 Particularly the 3D case.
-However, you may note a commonality across the different dimensions, the mean is calculated in all cases by using .abs().mean(axis=0, skipna=True).
-There is an opportunity here for pysat to clean up this little mess caused by dimensionality (pending).
+However this code puts the data into an appropriate structure for pandas to align each of the profiles/images by their respective indices before performing the average.
+Note that the line to obtain the arithmetic mean is the same in all cases, .mean(axis=0, skipna=True).
+There is an opportunity here for pysat to clean up the little mess caused by dimensionality (pending).

 Time Series Analysis
 --------------------